trouve-antoine/react-redux-socket/README.md

 ### Action format and Error Actions

-I advise to use the following members for actions objects:
+Only the following members are supported in actions when sent through sockets:

 - `payload`: redux action's content
 - `meta`: redux action's metatdata